$1,581 Movers from Greenville to Seattle

 - Seattle’s population is about 942% greater than Greenville.

-- Air Quality in Seattle is Good, and in Greenville it’s Good.
+- Air quality in Seattle is good, and in Greenville it's good.

-Considerations for moving to Seattle, WA
+Considerations for moving to Seattle

 - Weather: Although Seattle has a reputation for frequent rain, the climate in Seattle is very unlikely to affect your move..

-- HOA Rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.
+- HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator Reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

-- Truck Parking Permits: Some cities require parking permits for large vehicles and moving trucks.
+- Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

-- State Licensing: Movers operating within Washington DC city limits are subject to regulation by the Utilities and Transportation Commission, which issues operating permits to household goods moving companies.
+- State licensing: Movers operating within Washington DC city limits are subject to regulation by the Utilities and Transportation Commission, which issues operating permits to household goods moving companies.
 Make sure the moving company you use has a license before hiring.

-- State Regulator: You can verify a Washington moving license and its status on the state regulator's official website.
+- State regulator: You can verify a Washington moving license and its status through the state's public utilities commission.

-- Moving Permits: Washington does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving permits: Washington does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

-- Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Seattle.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form and this way all of your mail will get properly forwarded to Seattle.
 Get started here.

-- Moving Checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.

-Local Greenville Movers
+Local Greenville movers

 Company | Quote | Rating | Contact |